AnaRing/AnaRing/README.md

-- 👋 Hi, I’m @AnaRing
+-  Hi, I’m @AnaRing
-- 👀 I’m interested in becoming a developer
+-  I’m interested in becoming a developer
-- 🌱 I’m currently studying Front-End Development
+-  I’m currently studying Front-End Development
-- 💞️ I’m looking to collaborate on any projects
-- 📫 How to reach me @ email anaringom@gmail.com
+-  How to reach me @ email anri024@egms.no

 <!---
 AnaRing/AnaRing is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.